Noitcereon/simple-sorting/README.md

 ## Contributions
 Pull Requests are welcome, however please try to make [Atomic Commits](https://www.aleksandrhovhannisyan.com/blog/atomic-git-commits/) when doing so.

+Be sure to take a look at the [dev documentation](./docs/dev-documentation), especially the [design-decisions](./docs/dev-documentation/design-decisions.md)

 ## License
 [MIT](https://github.com/Noitcereon/simple-sorting/blob/1.19/LICENSE) © Thomas "Noit" A.